 Return to Menu

-Aurora Alert UPDATED 01/05/18: Despite solar maximum having passed, we are still getting occasional good auroral displays.
-April 20th 2018 saw an impressive display visible from NZ and Tasmania.
+Aurora Alert UPDATED 01/04/22: The new solar cycle (25) is starting to heat up, with some M and X class flares and some nice auroral displays in Tasmania and Southern Australia.
+This bodes well for the rest of the soar cycle.
+During solar minimum, we were still getting occasional good auroral displays.
+August 26th 2018 saw an impressive display visible from NZ and Tasmania despite the full Moon.
 The last week of March 2017 saw some impressive aurora displays from Tasmania, Victoria, SA and WA.
-September 2016 saw a series of good but transient aurora in Tasmania and southern Victoria.
+October 2016 saw a series of good but transient aurora in Tasmania and southern Victoria.
 July 2015 saw a massive storm seen as far north as mid NSW, again clouded out for large parts of Australia.
 17-19/3/2015, the St. Patrick's Day aurora, massive storm seen as far north as Southern Queensland.
 Unfortunately clouded out for large parts of Australia.
 26/2/2015, yet another good set of aurora were seen from Tasmania.
-9/2/2015 There was a series of very good auroral events during January, some were seen in NSW, Victoria, SA and WA as well as Tasmania.
+9/2/2015 There was a series of very good auroral events during February, some were seen in NSW, Victoria, SA and WA as well as Tasmania.
 Last year saw some nice events and a coronal mass ejection from an M class flare hit us square on on March 17 2013.
 Aurora were detected as far north as the QLD border, with some really nice events in Tasmania, and here are some images from that event.
-The Sun is now at solar maximum, but has been rather quite so far apart from the odd event like the 17 March 2013 one and the 22 February 2014 and the January 2015 events (and of course the St. Patrick's Day Storm).
-Although we should be exiting solar maximum in 2016 we may see more aurora in the near future.

 Auroral images and descriptions from past geomagnetic storms are now at the auroral image web page.